emissary-ingress/emissary/reference/tls/mtls.md

 # Mutual TLS (mTLS)

-Ambassador Edge Stack can be configured to both provide to and validate certificates from upstream services.
+Ambassador Edge Stack can be configured to both provide certificates from upstream services, and to validate them.
 This behavior is called mutual TLS (mTLS) and is a commonly done when using a service mesh to enforce end-to-end TLS for all services in your cluster.

 To configure mTLS between Ambassador Edge Stack and your upstream services, you need to create a `TLSContext` with certificates that are signed by the Certificate Authority (CA) of your upstream service.

 Below are examples of how to configure Ambassador Edge Stack to do mTLS with two popular service meshes, Istio and Consul Connect.